Abhisp2711/trackcalorie-webpack/README.md

-# Webpack Starter
+# Trackcalorie

-A simple and minimal Webpack setup to kickstart a modern JavaScript project.
+A simple and minimal Trackcalorie App for tracking meal and workout calorie.

 ## 📁 Project Structure
 ```